Realization of Temporally Connected Graphs Based on Degree Sequences

 On the algorithmic side, we show that \textsf{TC}-realizable graphical sequences can be recognized in $\Oh(n)$~time and \textsf{TC}-realizable multigraphical sequences in $\Oh(n+m)$~time.
-We also give a constructive $\Oh(n+m)$~time algorithm that outputs a temporal graph satisfying the desired constraints (if one exists), this algorithm being obviously asymptotically optimal.
+We also give a constructive $\Oh(n+m)$~time algorithm that outputs a temporal graph satisfying the desired constraints (if one exists), this algorithm being asymptotically optimal.

 The fact that we consider proper labelings is not a limitation.
 Precisely, if non-proper labelings are considered, then one may either consider strict (i.e. increasing) or non-strict (i.e. non-decreasing) temporal paths.
 In the case of strict temporal paths, we know that non-proper labelings can always be turned into proper labelings without reducing the reachability relation~\cite{casteigts_simple_2024}.
 Together with the fact that proper labelings are particular cases of non-proper labelings, this implies that the feasible cases are the same as in the proper setting.
 If one considers non-strict temporal paths instead, then the problem becomes trivial to solve: a single spanning tree suffices (with the same time label on every edge).
 Thus, in this case, the problem reduces to testing if the sequence can be realized as a connected graph, which from earlier works~\cite{kundu_disjoint_1974,kleitman_decomposition_1976,gu_multigraphic_2012} is the case if and only if $m \geq n-1$ and $d_n\geq1$.